0x80/firestore-mobx/docs/migrate-from-firestorter.md

 [Firestorter](https://github.com/IjzerenHein/firestorter).

-After finding myself using only a small portion of the Firestorter API and at the same time missing things like compile-time type checks, I decided to develop this library as a lean alternative based on the same core idea.
+After finding myself using only a small portion of the Firestorter API and at the same time missing some elements, I decided to take it as a challenge to develop a lean alternative based on the same core idea.

 I have tried to focus on the bare essentials and managed to discard a lot of the complexity and code.
-To give you an idea, firestore-mobx is implemented in less then one-third of the code; 362 vs 1267 lines.
+To give you an idea, at the time of writing firestore-mobx is implemented in less then one-third of the code.

-In my quest to keep the codebase clean and simple I might have overlooked some use-cases for the original Firestorter APIs, so this library might not be valid alternative for some.
+In my quest to keep the codebase simple I have discarded some use-cases for the original Firestorter APIs, so this library will not be valid alternative for everyone.

 ## What was Removed / Changed